Moyomo/DiscordVacBot/README.md

 This is my first time working with JavaScript and I was learning the syntax on the go so don&apos;t expect perfect code.
 At first I had problems with asynchronous parts like file reading/writing and API calls.
-The bot is simple and should be working without any bigger problems.
-I&apos;ll probably improve it in the future.
+The bot is simple and should be working without any bigger problems, but I&apos;ll probably improve it in the future.
 If you find any bugs please let me know.
 Also feel free to create a fork & merge request if you want to contribute.

 ## Setup